-VINROY D. BROWN, JR. has various credits in conducting, sacred music and music education.
-He is a member of the Sacred Music faculty at Westminster Choir College, where he conducts the Westminster Jubilee Singers.
-A church musician, he is director of music & worship arts at Elmwood United Presbyterian Church where his responsibilities include building music and arts programs.
-Maintaining an active conducting schedule, he is founder and artistic director of the Elmwood Concert Singers, and he is also artistic director and conductor of Capital Singers of Trenton.
+VINROY D. BROWN, JR. has credits in conducting, sacred music and music education.
+He is a member of the conducting, organ and sacred music faculty at Westminster Choir College, where he conducts the Westminster Jubilee Singers.
+A church musician, he is director of music & worship arts at Elmwood United Presbyterian Church.
+Maintaining an active conducting schedule, he is founder and artistic director of Elmwood Concert Singers and is artistic director and conductor of Capital Singers of Trenton.

 A noted baritone, Brown has sung on concert and opera stages across the country, as both soloist and chorister.
-Among his most notable engagements was the filming two PBS specials: Ode to Joy, a performance of Beethoven’s Symphony No.9 with the Vienna Chamber Orchestra and Westminster Symphonic Choir for Great Performances and the finale of Bernstein’s Candide with the New York Philharmonic and the Westminster Festival Chorus for Live At Lincoln Center.
-He made his New York Lyric Opera Theatre debut at Carnegie Hall last season performing scenes from Massenet’s Manon and Mascagni’s Cavalleria Rusticana.
+Among his most notable engagements were the filming two PBS specials with the Vienna Chamber Orchestra and New York Philharmonic.
+He made his New York Lyric Opera Theatre debut at Carnegie Hall performing scenes from Massenet’s Manon and Mascagni’s Cavalleria Rusticana.
 The world premiere of David Lang’s The Mile-Long Opera: a biography of 7 o’clock marked his debut with the Mile-Long Opera Company and he is currently workshopping a new opera on the life of Omar Ibn Said composed by Rhiannon Giddens with Spoleto Festival USA.